China's chip crusade to intensify sector's record M&A run

 CONFUSION

-China's role has been as much to confuse as galvanize.
-Some deals, such as Tsinghua's 15 percent purchase of Western Digital Corp (WDC.O), involve low-margin, commodity-type hard disk drives and memory chips with seemingly limited growth prospects.
+China's role has been as much to confuse as galvanise.
+Some deals, such as Tsinghua's 15 percent purchase of Western Digital Corp, involve low-margin, commodity-type hard disk drives and memory chips with seemingly limited growth prospects.

-"Some of the activity I don't quite understand," Mark Liu, president and co-chief executive officer at Taiwan Semiconductor Manufacturing Co Ltd (2330.TW), said in an interview.
+"Some of the activity I don't quite understand," Mark Liu, president and co-chief executive officer at Taiwan Semiconductor Manufacturing Co Ltd, said in an interview.

 Analysts attribute much of the activity to Chinese aspirations as an emerging superpower to become self-sufficient in stand-out industries, by controlling all aspects of a business and developing products to rival established players.